 This is a repeating eventmay 15, 2019 12:00 pm

-Every Wednesday of every year (weather permitting), enthusiastic yachties take the afternoon off work and venture to RQYS for a sail around Green Island, just for the fun of it!
-Rearrange
+Every Wednesday of every year (weather permitting), enthusiastic yachties take the afternoon off work and venture to RQYS for a fun and friendly race around the local islands of Moreton

-Every Wednesday of every year (weather permitting), enthusiastic yachties take the afternoon off work and venture to RQYS for a sail around Green Island, just for the fun of it!
+Every Wednesday of every year (weather permitting), enthusiastic yachties take the afternoon off work and venture to RQYS for a fun and friendly race around the local islands of Moreton Bay.

 Rearrange your schedule and get on down to the RQ Bar from 12 noon to enter your yacht or register your interest to sail.
-Our WAGS Team will do their best to place visiting sailors on a yacht, however cannot guarantee that a position will be available.
+Our WAGS Team will do their best to place visiting sailors on a yacht.
+Please note, we cannot guarantee that a position will always be available.

 How WAGS Works

-- We would recommend that you arrive between 12 noon and 12:30 pm to complete this process, as the subsequent crew registration is between 12 noon and 1:00 pm.
+- We would recommend that you arrive between 12 and 12:30 pm to complete this process, as the subsequent crew registration is between 12 and 1:00 pm.

-- If you are not already covered by Australian Sailing’s on-water insurance and liability, our friendly Receptionists will sign you up for an RQYS Sail Pass Day Membership, which will provide you insurance cover for the day.
+- If you are not already covered by Australian Sailing’s on-water insurance and liability, our friendly Receptionists will sign-you-up for an RQYS Sail Pass Day Membership, which will provide you with insurance cover for the day.

-- This RQYS Sail Pass Day Membership essentially initiates newcomers to the Squadron as a crew member for that day, affording that individual the opportunity to enjoy the on-water activities on offer.
+- This RQYS Sail Pass Day Membership essentially initiates newcomers to the Squadron as a crew member for that day, affording the individual the opportunity to enjoy the on-water activities on offer.

-- Join as a Crew member of RQYS (Cost is available at Reception).
+- Join as a Crew member of RQYS (pricing is available at Reception)

 Secondly, you will then need to register with the WAGS coordinators in the RQ Bar.
-They will record you onto the crew list, and then assign you to a vessel.
+They will assign you to a vessel, if one is available.